Personal Injury Lawyer Rockville, MD

 How important are deadlines?

-How do I know if I have the grounds to file successfully?
+How do I know if I have a case?

 Some people may assume that they have no case after they have been injured, and we want to encourage you to take a moment to call our office before you move on from the accident.
 The accident could leave you with thousands of dollars of medical bills or property damage that you have to pay out of pocket or use your insurance for when someone else (the person responsible for the accident) could be paying instead.
 There are a few questions you will want to ask yourself after you have been in an accident: